 A/B tests always challenge our thinking.
 I'm wrong more than half the time.

 Reference customers who will pay for the product, use the product, and publicly speak about the product are hard to get and incredible once you have them.

 I like doing customer service for a day as well, that's always fun.

 Hi, I work on SaaS B2B product, its CRM for brokerage.
-We are at the point of creating new division - Professional Services because we have a lot of customizations for enterprise clients.
-Do you have any advices on the org structure for that division or some useful resources?
+We are at the point of creating a new division - Professional Services because we have a lot of customizations for enterprise clients.
+Do you have any advice on the org structure for that division or some useful resources?

 Also, I'd always look for scalable options such as partner networks that you don't have to staff yourself.

-How often have you had to work with outside resource (consultants, freelancers, etc) as you were helping scale those companies?
+How often have you had to work with outside resources (consultants, freelancers, etc) as you were helping scale those companies?
 What did the best consultants do to make your job easier?